lulu-mit-sahne/english/content/about.md

 ---
-title: "Über mich"
+title: "About   me"
 date: 2018
 images:
     - /posts/julius4.jpg
 ---
 ![Julius](/julius4.jpg)

-Geboren in Karlsruhe.
-BaBachelor an der Bauhaus Universität Weimar
+Born in Karlsruhe.
+Bachelor at the Bauhaus University Weimar
-in Medienkunst/Mediengestaltung mit Auslandssemester
+in media art/media design with semester abroad
-„prise de vue“ (Bildgestaltung) an der SATIS/Aubagne.
+"prise de vue" at  SATIS/Aubagne.

-Diplom in Regie/Fernsehjournalismus an der Filmakademie Baden-Württemberg.
+Diploma in directing/tv journalism at the Filmakademie Baden-Württemberg.
-Gearbeitet für die Deutsche Welle, beim Goethe Zentrum und für den SWR
+Worked for Deutsche Welle, Goethe Zentrum and SWR.
-– in Deutschland, Rumänien, Madagaskar, Kenia und Burkina Faso.
+- in Germany, Romania, Madagascar, Kenya and Burkina Faso.

-Ich bin Mitbegründer des Kollektives [Carlo] (https://wirsindcarlo.de)
+I am co-founder of the collective [Carlo] (https://wirsindcarlo.de)
-und hier eine [Auswahl meiner Filme.] (/posts)
+and here's a [selection of my movies.] (/posts)

-[Schreibt mir,] (mailto:julius@wirsindcarlo.de)
+[Write me] (mailto:julius@wirsindcarlo.de)

-ich freue mich.
+I'd be glad to.